Three methods of preparing a cash budget are outlined below:

 Receipt and Payment Method

-Prepare a cash budget for the month of May, June and July 2019 on the basis of the following information.
+Prepare a cash budget for the months of May, June, and July 2019 based on the following information.

-(5).
-Period of credit allowed (i) by suppliers – two months and (ii) to customers – one month.
+- Period of credit allowed (i) by suppliers, two months; and (ii) to customers, one month

-(6).
-Lag in payment of manufacturing expenses 1/2 month.
+- Lag in payment of manufacturing expenses amounts to 1/2 month

-(7).
-Lag in payment of office and selling expenses – one month.
+- Lag in payment of office and selling expenses amounts to one month

-(i).
-One-half of the manufacturing expenses of April and one-half of May shall be paid in May and so on.
+- 50% of the manufacturing expenses for April and May will be paid in May, and so on

-(ii).
-Office and selling expenses of April shall be paid in May and so on.
+- Office and selling expenses of April shall be paid in May, and so on

 Adjusted Profit and Loss Method

-(ii) The items of deductions are: Dividend received, interest on debentures, income from house property, increase in current assets, decrease in current liabilities.
+The items of deductions are dividends received, interest on debentures, income from properties, increase in current assets, and decrease in current liabilities.